What is Trailblazer Transit?

 How Much Does It Cost and How Do You Pay?

-The bus fares listed below are for one single ride for one individual from Point A to Point B. Please see the Fare Structure Handout for a more detailed explanation and a list of special promotions.
+The bus fares listed below are for a single ride for one individual from Point A to Point B. Please see the Fare Structure Handout for a more detailed explanation and a list of special promotions.
 Bus fares may be paid when boarding the bus with cash, checks, or tokens, or the bus fares may be billed.

 $4.00 = Rides less than 25 miles.